animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 member's configuration is compatible with the GemFire Distributed System when the member joins.

-This feature of Spring Data for GemFire (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the GemFire configuration meta-data comes from the network through a Locator, as opposed to a
+This feature of Spring Data for VMware GemFire (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the GemFire configuration meta-data comes from the network through a Locator, as opposed to a